 Some of you might have read that header and thought it was a dumb question.
 You’re probably like me and you thought “uuhh, we need goals because how else are we going to know if we’re on track, accomplishing anything, being successful… without goals what would we measure ourselves against?

 But some of you might have read it and legitimately asked yourself why everyone is so uppity about having defined things they must do with their lives.
 To you, the laid-back, go-with-the-flow individual, I salute you.
 I am so envious of you and would love to be the person who didn’t carry 5 different color-coded to-do lists.
 Maybe we could meet up after this post and you could help me!!!

-In all seriousness, goals can be super helpful to even the most free-spirited mompreneurs.
+In all seriousness, goals can be super helpful to even the most free-spirited therapists.
 They really do serve some great purposes and there are ways to adapt them to your lifestyle so that you can feel super motivated while not being overwhelmed.

 Goals keep us moving forward.
-If you’re like me and more regimented writing down goals can be what guides your time.
+If you’re like me and more regimented, writing down goals can be what guides your time.
 This process may keep you on track and provide you with the means for measuring your accomplishments.
 But, writing (or drawing, painting, designing…) your goals can also be a way to propel more creative types.
-This artistic representation can be just what you need to grow your business.
+This artistic representation can be just what you need to grow your practice.

 Moreover, goals can help turn our ideal scenarios into achievable situations.
 By breaking the bigger picture down into smaller frames, we can find inspiration and motivation to keep going.